tpaksu/laravel-otp-login/README.md

  $ php artisan vendor:publish --provider="tpaksu\LaravelOTPLogin\OTPServiceProvider"
 ```

+> **Warning**: After publishing files, the package will continue to use the vendor copies of services.
+To change this to use the published ones in `app/Http/OtpServices` folder;
+> - Change the namespaces of the published services to `App\Http\OtpServices`,
+> - Change the references in `config/otp.php` in the `services` array to point the published services,
+> - Run `php artisan config:cache`.

 or by using only `php artisan vendor:publish` and select the `tpaksu\LaravelOTPLogin\OTPServiceProvider` from the outputted list.

 Apply the migrations for the `OneTimePassword` and `OneTimePasswordLogs` tables: